 Around week 6 the placenta begins to take over production of progesterone.
 Sometimes during this time there is a slight and temporary progesterone dip that can cause light bleeding in pregnancy.
 This is the most common time for spotting during pregnancy to occur.

 Infections that may cause inflammation to the cervix or vaginal canal can also cause spotting during pregnancy.
 These may include common infections such as yeast infections and bacterial vaginosis as well as sexually transmitted diseases such as herpes, gonorrhea, and chlamydia.
-Spotting accompanied by foul smelling discharge, itching, skin rashes or warts may be a good tip off this is what you’re dealing with, though not all infections present with symptoms.
+Spotting accompanied by foul smelling discharge, itching, skin rashes, or warts may be a good tip off this is what you’re dealing with, though not all infections present with symptoms.

-Sadly, there are a few causes of spotting during pregnancy or bleeding that are bad news.
+Sadly, there are a few causes of spotting during pregnancy that are bad news.
 Ectopic pregnancy, where the baby has implanted somewhere outside of the uterus such as the fallopian tube, is one of those causes.
 Ectopic pregnancy can cause long-term fertility issues and even be life threatening, so the earlier it’s discovered the better.
 Symptoms of ectopic pregnancy in addition to bleeding or spotting may include severe cramping, abdominal pain, light headedness, and a pregnancy test that is positive, then negative.

 Keeping up with those bad news causes of spotting during pregnancy, molar pregnancy occurs when tissue (a tumor) begins to grow within the uterine wall causing a positive pregnancy test.
 Molar pregnancies are rare and caused by chromosomal abnormalities within the fertilized egg.
 In addition to spotting, symptoms may include severe nausea or vomiting, high blood pressure, measuring large (rapid uterine growth), passing of cysts, and occasionally pelvic pain or pressure.